-After all, the rest of the time, most probably you dragged them to museums, palaces and other historic and art sights.
-So, take a deep breath and relax over a nice cup of coffee, while they burn some energy and play alongside Italian kids.
+After all, the rest of the time, most probably you dragged them to museums, palaces, art galleries, and historic sights.
+So, take a deep breath and relax over a nice cup of coffee (and maybe even a slice of delicious Italian dessert), while they burn some energy and play alongside Italian kids.

 There are many indoor playcentres in every large and small Italian city and town.
 For recommendations, ask at your hotel or at the local tourist information office.

-For example, my four favourite indoor playcentres in and around Vicenza are:
+For example, my favourite indoor playcentres in and around Vicenza are:

 - LaLudo – a nice playcentre with animators and lots of toys and games for babies, toddlers, and kids;

-- Magilandia – a very nice playcentre-cum-restaurant in Galliera Veneta (about 30 mins away from Vicenza) where you can spend the whole day watching your child having the time of their life.
-There is free Wi-Fi there, too.
+- Magilandia – a very nice playcentre-cum-restaurant in Galliera Veneta (next door to the town of Cittadella and about 30 mins away from Vicenza) where you can spend the whole day watching your child having the time of their life.
+There is free Wi-Fi here, too.

-- Piramiland – a small playcentre in the Piramidi Shopping Centre (which is 6 km away from Vicenza centre), where for a small fee children can play for up to two hours while their parents shop.
+- Piramiland – a small playcentre in the Piramidi Shopping Centre (6 km away from Vicenza’s historic centre), where for a small fee children can play for up to two hours while their parents shop.

 There are many indoor playcentres dotted all over Italy, so don’t hesitate to treat your child on a rainy day.

 With Kids: Well, this option is all about the kids.
 If you travel with your little ones to Italy, it’s only fair that each member of the family gets to have fun during your trip.
 Especially, when the weather outside is a bit drab.
 So, balance sightseeing and museum visits with time spent in playcentres.
 Your kids will really appreciate it!